jtessler/city-development/README.md

 competent graphics programmers, but eliminates most boilerplate code that litters any raw WebGL application.

+Second, no other product integrates with the Google Closure library.
+Not only does this library provide developers the power of Google's framework, but it provides a familiar environment for any current Closure project to import.
+In fact, I hope to polish this project and present it to the Closure team for possible adoption in the official library.

+Third, I designed both a GLSL and OBJ compiler.
+These allow the developer to design shaders and models externally, e.g. in another IDE or modeling software like Blender.
+Futhermore, the compilers minimize the code and produce JavaScript classes that are easily accessible by the rest of the WebGL application.

-For example, compare the code two code snippets below.
-Each produce the same textured cube, the first using my library, the second using raw WebGL calls.
+As an example, compare the code two code snippets below.
+Each produce the same textured cube, where the first clearly hides the redundant setup code.
+Notice the `new cidev.webgl.shader.DiffuseSpecular` call, which initializes the GLSL shader that was previously compiled and automatically wrapped in a JavaScript class.
+In later sections, I will explain this and other features in more detail.

 ```javascript
 this.context = new cidev.webgl.Context(canvas);